jaidensiu/thinkr/README.md

                "uploadTime": "time of file upload"
             }
          ]
+         +
       }
    }
   ```
-  - Note: Returns all of the user's files if no paths are provided for `GET /document/retrieve`.
-The `paths` must include file types (e.g. `file1.pdf` is one path, not `file1` by itself)
+  - Note: Returns all of the user's files if no documentIds are provided for `GET /document/retrieve`.
+The `documentIds` must include file types (e.g. `file1.pdf` is one documentId, not `file1` by itself)

 - **Study:**